 Welcome to the Peterborough Diocesan Registry web site.

-the County of Northamptonshire, the County of Rutland and a small area of
+comprising the County of Northamptonshire, the County of Rutland and an area of

 Some useful links to other web sites:

 Each Diocese of the Church of England has two Legal Officers,